boredanalyst/file_reader/README.md

-# file_reader
+# File Reader
 A simple tool to open and read text files.
+Powered by Python.